nuriel77/iri-playbook/docs/appendix.rst

 You will be asked if you want to download a pre-compiled IRI from my server, or compile it on your server should you choose to do so.

-Please run the following command (as root) in order to upgrade to 1.4.2.4_RC and keep the existing database:
+Please read the warning below and use the following command (as root) in order to upgrade to 1.4.2.4_RC and keep the existing database:

 .. code:: bash